Tidbits

 Codecs

-a term that comes up a lot is codecs.
+When talking about ffmpeg a term that comes up a lot is codecs.
 A codec is a software or algorithm that encodes raw audio/video into a compressed format for storage or transmission and decodes the compressed format back into the original form.
-In ffmpeg
+In ffmpeg codecs are implemented as modules that handle these encoding and decoding operations.
+An example of a codec supported by ffmpeg is mp3!
+In the API codecs are abstracted as AVCodec (Audio Video Codec).
+Choosing the type of codec determines the compression efficiency, quality and encoding/decoding speed.

-Here is a slice of the large list of available codecs you get by running ffmpeg --codecs
+Here is a slice of the large list of available codecs you get by running ffmpeg --codecs:

 DEAIL. mp3 MP3 (MPEG audio layer 3) (decoders: mp3float mp3 ) (encoders: libmp3lame libshine )